ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/residual_confounding/index.rst

 risk exposure for the purposes of targeting an intervention to that group.
 The influence of this type of bias is described in the following section.

-Therefore, we should carefully evaluate these potenial biases (See the `The potential impact of residual confounding`_ section) and consider incorporating the influence of such residual confounding in our model (See the `Modeling the influence of residual confounding`_) in order to minimize such biases.
+Therefore, we should carefully evaluate these potential biases (See the `The potential impact of residual confounding`_ section) and consider incorporating the influence of such residual confounding in our model (See the `Modeling the influence of residual confounding`_) in order to minimize such biases.